khadijahazward/supermarket-sales-analysis/README.md

     jupyter notebook
     ```

-4. Open the notebook `Supermarket_Sales_Analysis.ipynb` to explore the analysis.
+4. Open the notebook `assignment1.ipynb` to explore the analysis.